-Story by Steve Overbey, photos by Paul Halfacre
+Story by David Wilhelm, photos by Randy Kemp

 The purpose of the De Smet Jesuit Rugby program is to introduce the second most played game in the world, rugby, to as many students as possible.
 To this end, it is the goal of the program to teach basic skills and fundamentals of the game, maintain a policy of no cuts, promote universal participation, utilize positive reinforcement, foster pride in individual accomplishment, develop and maintain an all inclusive team spirit, encourage parental involvement and; bottom line, HAVE FUN.